 If you wish to exercise any of these rights, please contact us by sending us an email at email@example.com

-In case you wish to complain for the use of your personal data, please send an email with the details of your complaint to email@example.com.We will look into and respond to any complaints we receive.
+In case you wish to complaint for the use of your personal data, please send an email with the details of your complaint to firstname.lastname@example.org.We will look into and respond to any complaints we receive.

 You have also the right to file your complaint with the Commissioner for the Protection of Personal data (the Cyprus data protection regulator).
 For further information on your rights and how to file a complaint to the Commissioner, please refer to www.dataprotection.gov.cy.